 |Check Price!
 Read Review|

-An amazing machine which would not be out of place in a commercial gym, app integration, one touch resistance changes and fanastic good looks.
+An amazing machine which would not be out of place in a commercial gym, has a big touch screen console with plenty of options too.

 |Check Price!
 Read Review|

 Elliptical Cross Trainer Reviews: Prices – What You Get at Each Price Level

 I have used the following price brackets: